 Store in a Safe Spot

 Once you’ve primed and prepped your motorcycle for winter storage, the last step is finding a safe spot to park it over the cold season.
 Putting a cover over the bike is always ideal, but if you don’t have a cover, aim for a location that’s free from moisture and doesn’t get a lot of sunlight.
-The National Highway Traffic Safety Administration also states that motorcycles should be stored away from any ozone-producing appliances (things with electric motors).
+The National Highway Traffic Safety Administration also advises that motorcycles should be stored away from any ozone-producing appliances (things with electric motors).

 When Something Goes Wrong